revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- Minimum no of characters in the password is 6 and maximum no of characters is 12.
+- Minimum no of characters in the password is 6 and the maximum no of characters is 12.
-- It should have at least one uppercase, lowercase and special character. find below code.
+- It should have at least one uppercase, lowercase, and special character.
+Find the below code.
 This will meet the above requirements.
 It is working fine for 4 characters.

 ```python
 import re